ServerContainers/nginx/README.md

 # Docker production ready NGINX Container (servercontainers/nginx)
 _maintained by ServerContainers_

+## Versioning

+You'll find all images tagged like `d11.2-ne1.18.0-6.1` which means `d<debian version>-ne<nginx-extras version (with some esacped chars)>`.
+This way you can pin your installation/configuration to a certian version. or easily roll back if you experience any problems (don't forget to open a issue in that case ;D).

+The `latest` version will be updated/released after I managed to test a new pinned version in my production environment.
+This way I can easily find and fix bugs without affecting any users.
+It will result in a way more stable container.

 ## Changelogs

+* 2022-01-08
+    * new build script
+    * version tagging
+    * update to debian `bullseye`
+    * rearranged folder structure of repo
+    * added `dh.pem` with `4096` size hardcoded into repo (zero impact on build-time)
 * 2021-08-27
     * decreased DH\_Size from `4096` to `2048` to decrease build time
     * removed old outdated multi arch build - switched to `buildx`